TheCityUK: Long-Term Competitiveness Group

 TheCityUK Long-Term Competitiveness Group is responsible for influencing the policy environment and evolution of regulatory frameworks to ensure the UK remains an internationally attractive and domestically competitive place for financial and related professional services firms to do business.
 It is focused on the future shape of the UK’s regulatory, legal, mobility and tax regimes and the approach of its regulatory and supervisory authorities.

 International Regulatory Strategy Group (IRSG)

 The International Regulatory Strategy Group (IRSG) is one of the leading cross-sectoral groups in Europe for the industry, discussing and acting on regulatory developments.
 It comprises senior leaders from across the UK-based financial and related professional services industry.
 The IRSG is jointly run by TheCityUK and the City of London Corporation to promote sustainable economic growth and an international framework that facilitates open and competitive capital markets globally Its role includes identifying strategic issues where a cross-sectoral position can add value to existing industry views.
-The IRSG Council is currently chaired by Dr Kay Swinburne (Vice Chair of Financial Services, KPMG UK).
+The IRSG Council is currently chaired by Baroness Swinburne (Vice Chair of Financial Services, KPMG UK).

 The IRSG Council which sets the high level strategic direction for the IRSG and the IRSG Board which sets the priorities for the IRSG and oversees delivery of its work programme.